 Fatty acid trafficking between cells.
 Fatty acids can transfer between cells within a tissue, but the molecular mechanisms of transfer remain unclear.
 We are particularly interested in fatty acid transfer between cells in the central nervous system.
 Neurons are one of the few cell types that do not store lipids in LDs.
 However, neurons require fatty acids for energy and to build their extensive membranes.
 We are studying mechanisms of fatty acid transfer from astrocytes to neurons, which has implications for both neurodevelopment and neurodegenerative diseases.

 Organelle dynamics in development and neurodegeneration.
 Eukaryotic cells are divided into membrane-bound compartments called organelles, each with distinct biochemical functions.
 Organelles undergo dramatic changes in shape, position, dynamics, and interactions with other organelles in response to a variety of developmental and physiological cues.
-Emerging evidence indicates that organelle function and communication is dysregulated in multiple types of neurodegeneration.
-We are using multispectral imaging to systematically investigate the morphodynamics of eight organelles during the differentiation of induced pluripotent stem cells (iPSCs) into multiple neuronal and glial cell types, in a model of normal development and in cells with neurodegenerative disease-associated mutations.
+Emerging evidence indicates that organelle function and communication is dysregulated in multiple neurodegenerative diseases.
+We are using multispectral imaging to systematically investigate the morphodynamics of seven organelles during the differentiation of induced pluripotent stem cells (iPSCs) into multiple neuronal and glial cell types, in a model of normal development and in cells with neurodegenerative disease-associated mutations.